-At Britannia, children learn what past societies were like and how the past influences the present.
+At Britannia, our children learn what past societies were like and how the past influences the present.
 They begin to understand how beliefs and cultures influenced people's actions.
-As they do this, children develop a chronological framework for their knowledge of significant events and people.
-Our children will develop their skills through researching different types of evidence and engaging in active discussion - skills that will prepare them for adult life.
+As they do this, our pupils develop a chronological framework for their knowledge of significant events and people.
+Our aim is to develop our children's skills through researching different types of evidence and engaging in active discussion - skills that will prepare them for adult life.

-History is taught through themes at Britannia and is brought to life through a range of practical experiences, visits and visitors.
-For example, we have battles on our own mount with children making weapons and dressing up; they experience life in a local air raid shelter, or are transported into the Victorian times as they play house maid or school child from the early 1900’s.
-We also have a range of interesting artefacts for each theme for the children explore and experience.
+History is taught through themes at Britannia and our curriculum follows a clear progression of knowledge and historical skills thorough our Curriculum Concepts.
+Learning is brought to life through a range of practical experiences, visits and visitors.
+For example, we have battles on our own mount with children making weapons and dressing up; they experience life in a local air raid shelter, or are transported into the Victorian times as they play house maid or school child from the early 1900s.
+We also have a range of interesting artefacts for the children explore and experience.